tsto3616/Nemabiome_new/README.md

 After assigning taxonomy to the sequences the ASVs were merged based on species in the Merged column.Rmd file.
 They were then copied and pasted into the excel file (Nemabiome-refined)

 Will add things, as they become completed- this is to avoid mess in the coding etc.

+Then analysed the bioinformatic pooling in the bioinformatic pooling branch.

+More to come